 Under Alternative Eden A, the No Action (No-Project) Alternative, no new activities would be implemented as part of the Eden Landing Phase 2 project.
 The Eden Landing pond complex would continue to be maintained and operated by the CDFW, in accordance with current practices outlined in the Eden Landing Ecological Reserve System E2 and E2C Operation Plan (Operations Plan) and the activities described in the AMP.
 The high priority levees that function as inland flood risk management would continue to be maintained as appropriate and with consultation with the ACFCWCD.
-Power transmission and distribution lines owned and operated by Pacific Gas and Electric (PG&E) would not be affected by Alternative Eden A. All existing trails and recreation features, as well as limited, seasonal waterfowl hunting access would continue to be maintained in Figure ES-3.
+Power transmission and distribution lines owned and operated by Pacific Gas and Electric (PG&E) would not be affected by Alternative Eden A. All existing trails and recreation features, as well as limited, seasonal waterfowl hunting access would continue to be maintained, but no new facilities or trails would be constructed.
+Alternative Eden A is illustrated in Figure ES-3.